jackyzha0/quartz/content/notes/veracity.md

 		- Maintenance/Development of the codebase (PIP/EIP?)
 		- Inviting/banning participants
 		- Conducting phsysical audits?
-- [ ] Need to consider applications of decentralized identity technology
 - [ ] What happens if a participant is caught being untruthful?
 	- Can they be automatically kicked out or is a vote required?
 	- How can we distinguish between mistakes and intentional deceit?